Euabalong West

 Euabalong West is a small town on the Broken Hill Railway Line that was founded to serve the residents of nearby Euabalong, which was a crossing point for the Lachlan River founded in the 1870s.
-The town has approximately 70 people, and its main industries are cropping, grazing, and railway-related employment.
+The town has a population of approximately 70 people, and its main industries are cropping, grazing, and railway-related employment.

 Euabalong West railway station opened in 1919 and is served by the weekly Indian Pacific train between Sydney and Perth.
 NSW TrainLink's weekly Outback Xplorer also serves the town.